hyperledger/fabric-rfcs/README.md

   - For RFCs with lengthy discussion, the motion to FCP is usually preceded by a *summary comment* trying to lay out the current state of the discussion and major trade-offs/points of disagreement.
-  - Before actually entering FCP, *all* members of the subteam must sign off;
-  this is often the point at which many subteam members first review the RFC in full depth.
+  - Before actually entering FCP, *all* maintainers must sign off; this is often the point at which many maintainers first review the RFC in full depth.
 - The FCP lasts one week, or seven calendar days.
 It is also advertised widely, e.g. in the [Fabric Mailing List](https://lists.hyperledger.org/g/fabric/topics).
 This way all stakeholders have a chance to lodge any final objections before a